Hesdin Hall - Accommodation

 Off the kitchen a wide hallway leads to the main staircase and to a gaming zone/movie room, with a humongous screen, gaming chairs, an X-box and aracade games.
 Across the hall is the games room where you can play table football and air hockey and browse the Hesdin History Wall.
 Doors lead back through to the kitchen and dining area; this is a great house for hide and seek!

-Up the main or 'front' stairs a landing takes you to Bedrooms 1-4, all with ensuite shower rooms.
-Bedrooms 1 sleeps 3, Bedroom 2 sleeps 2, Bedroom 3 sleeps 4 and Bedroom 4 has handcrafted adult size bunk beds giving snooze space for 4.
-Both staircases continue to Bedrooms 5-8 on the second floor; note the old oak panelling and the little leaded window as you come up the back stairs.
-Bedroom 7 has a free-standing bath in the bedroom, all have ensuite shower rooms, and Bedrooms 5, 7 and 8 all sleep 3.
+Up the main or 'front' stairs a landing takes you to Bedrooms 1-4, all with ensuite shower rooms; both staircases continue to Bedrooms 5-8 on the second floor.
+These also have ensuite shower rooms and Bedroom 7 has the bonus of a free-standing bath.
+Except for Bedroom 4, all beds at Hesdin Hall are zip and link, giving you the option of a super king/king or twins; Bedroom 4 has 2 handcrafted adult size bunk beds giving snooze space for 4, and Bedrooms 1, 3, 5, 7 and 8 can all accommodate optional extra guest beds at a small charge each (see Rooms).
 These spacious bedrooms are great for families or for friends sharing and give you several choices of where to sleep.

 We just love that old-meets-new look here; it's things like the contemporary chandeliers on the landings and hallways that give the house its unique character; white walls and black woodwork throughout keep the background simple, whilst sumptuous furnishings bring colour and sophistication.
 The feels are gentle and relaxing, it's crisp and uncluttered whilst the thick old beams and ornate coving add a certain homeliness.

-At the top of the garden in a separate building there's a games room with a pool table and a big TV.
+At the top of the garden in a separate building there's another games room, with a pool table.
 At the front of Hesdin Hall there's a private field where you can gather for leisurely picnics or a game of rounders.
 This is such a special place to stay, to come and make magical memories.
 Book today!